 As a trusted advisor, Gallagher has developed its Compliance Playbook series to help employers identify targeted employee benefits compliance issues as part of an overall game plan.
-The February edition focuses on summary plan disclosures and their non-ERISA equivalents.
+The June edition focuses on Summaries of Benefits and Coverage.

 On May 17, the EEOC published two sets of final rules applicable to employer-sponsored wellness programs – one under the ADA and the other under GINA.
 Our Technical Bulletin summarizes these final rules.

 Effective organizations know that accountability is a primary key to getting the results that are expected and therefore, success.
 Quite simply, people tend to focus on what is getting measured and this measurement serves to both motivate action and improve performance.
 To complicate matters, organizations that would not be described as “effective” also value accountability.
 They just don’t value the same kind of accountability.